 If the UE has evaluated according to Table 4.2C.2.2-1 in Nserv consecutive DRX cycles that the serving cell does not fulfil the cell selection criterion S, the UE shall initiate the measurements of all neighbour cells indicated by the serving cell, regardless of the measurement rules currently limiting UE measurement activities.
+Additionally, if the UE is configured with ‘t-service’ [2], the UE should start measurements of the neighbour cells indicated by the serving cell before ‘t-service’ is reached according to the requirements provided in clause 4.2C.2.3 and 4.2C.2.4.